Michelle Dickinson: Early life and education

 Dickinson grew up in Hong Kong, the United States, and the United Kingdom.
 She had a grandmother from Malta, a grandfather who was English, and a Hong Kong Chinese mother.
 Her father was an English-Maltese soldier.

 She displayed skills in computer coding by the time she was eight years old.
-Dickinson completed a Masters' in Engineering at the University of Manchester and a PhD in Biomedical Materials Engineering at Rutgers University.
+Dickinson completed a Master's in Engineering at the University of Manchester and a PhD in Biomedical Materials Engineering at Rutgers University.

 Dickinson married businessman Joe Davis in 2018; they have twin children.

 Professional life

 Dickinson was a senior lecturer (2009–2018) in Chemical and Material Engineering at Auckland University, and an associate investigator at the MacDiarmid Institute for Advanced Materials and Nanotechnology.

 Science communication

 On the advice of a speaking coach, she invented the alter-ego "Nanogirl" as a way to overcome her nerves.
 Initially Dickinson used the name "Nanogirl" to write a science blog, then as it became more popular she started a YouTube channel and began to speak at schools and events.
 She has regular speaking slots on radio and television and is invited to events such as TED conferences.
-In December 2016, Dickinson delivered a live, theatrical science experiment show titled “Little Bang, Big Bang” in towns, cities and schools around New Zealand during a 3-week tour of the country.
+In December 2016, Dickinson delivered a live, theatrical science experiment show titled "Little Bang, Big Bang" in towns, cities and schools around New Zealand during a 3-week tour of the country.

 In 2014, Dickinson won both the Prime Minister's Science Communication Award and the New Zealand Association of Scientists' Science Communicators Award.
 She was active as a science communicator during the COVID-19 pandemic in New Zealand, including participating in a panel discussion with Prime Minister Jacinda Ardern and Juliet Gerrard, the Prime Minister's Chief Science Advisor.